Master AI at Work · Free Framework Guide

 The fix

 AI holds the full conversation context.
-Build on what's there — "now make it shorter" or "add a version for LinkedIn" — don't start fresh every time.
+Stay in the chat — "now make it shorter" — don't open a new chat every time.

 06